Isaac-Scanlan/ColourisationUI/README.md

-# Video Colorization App
+# Video Colourisation App

-This is a PySide6-based GUI application that allows users to upload a grayscale video, input a custom caption, and simulate the colorization of the video using a placeholder deep learning model (currently mocked).
+This is a PySide6-based GUI application that allows users to upload a grayscale video, input a custom caption, and simulate the colourisation of the video using a placeholder deep learning model (currently mocked).

 ![alt text](image.png)